Aider-AI/aider/examples/README.md

 * [CSS Exercise: Animation Dropdown Menu](css-exercises.md): This example demonstrates how to complete a CSS exercise involving adding animation to a dropdown menu, creating a bounce illusion when the dropdown expands close to its final end state.

 * [Automatically Update Docs](update-docs.md): This example demonstrates how to use `aider` to automatically update documentation based on the latest version of the main() function in the code.

+## Transcript formatting

+#### > The user's chat messages are bold and shown on a prompt line.
+They contain they user's change requests, clarifications, etc.

+> Output from the aider tool is shown in a blockquote

+Responses from GPT-4 are in a plain font, and often include colorized code blocks that specify edits to the code.